Visitor Network Strategy Launched

 TAFE Western Sydney and Western Sydney Business Connection conducted the Greater Western Sydney Skills Barometer audit in mid-2015, surveying 456 businesses across different industries in the region.

-TAFE Western Sydney Institute director Robin Shreeve said one of the key findings was a shortage of "grey collared workers"....Read More
+TAFE Western Sydney Institute director Robin Shreeve said one of the key findings....Read More

 Western Sydney Business Access I Nov 2, 2015